Atera Networks

-Atera Networks (also known simply as Atera) is an IT management software that integrates functionalities such as remote monitoring and management (RMM), patch management, and operational automation alongside operational aspects like help desk, and ticketing systems.
+Atera Networks (also known simply as Atera) is a Tel-Aviv based autonomous IT management platform with built-in AI agents that offers functionalities such as remote monitoring and management (RMM), ticketing system, help desk, patch management, and operational automation alongside operational aspects like reporting and analytics.

-Targeted towards information technology (IT) departments and managed service providers (MSPs), Atera facilitates file transfers, remote computer access, multi-user support, and the creation of automation without limitations on device or server counts.
+Targeted towards information technology (IT) departments and managed service providers (MSPs), Atera facilitates file transfers, remote computer access, multi-user support, and the creation of automation without limitations on device or server counts, and autonomous resolution.
 It aims to shift IT professionals from a reactive to a proactive work model.
-The company maintains offices in New York and the Netherlands.
+The company maintains offices in Israel, the United States of America, Romania, and the Netherlands.

 Company

-Founded in 2011 by Gil Pekelman and Oshri Moyal in Israel, in 2024 Atera served a customer base that has grown to include 12,000 users spanning 120 countries, indicative of a substantial increase in its annual growth rate.
-The Tel Aviv-based startup focuses on developing predictive IT management software for organizations incorporating artificial intelligence (AI) for system malfunction prediction and management.
+The company was founded in 2011 by Gil Pekelman and Oshri Moyal in Israel.
+The Tel Aviv-based startup focuses on developing predictive IT management software for organizations, incorporating artificial intelligence (AI) for system malfunction prediction and management.
 The platform, offered as a software as a service (SaaS), enables remote access, billing, and reporting capabilities.
-It employs AI to improve workflow and the efficiency of processes.